 qPCR – also known as Real-Time Polymerase Chain Reaction – is currently the gold standard for detection and quantification of RNA in a small number of tissues.
 However, the technique itself depends on a range of factors; let’s take a look at some tips and tricks to increase your chances of success.

 This original piece was written in collaboration with The Addictive Brain, a science communication initiative.
-We are delighted to feature Chinmaya’s personal tips and tricks based on first-hand experience running PCR and qPCR reactions!
+We are delighted to feature Chinmaya’s personal tips and tricks based on first-hand experience running countless PCR and qPCR reactions!

 Table of Contents

-Basics of qPCR
+Basics of PCR and qPCR